K-pop is nothing new.

 As RM explained to TIME, "We're just a normal group of boys from humble backgrounds who had a lot of passion and a dream to be famous...We came together with a common dream to write, dance and produce music that reflects our musical backgrounds as well as our life values of acceptance, vulnerability and being successful."

 And it's worked.
-Their distinct brand, a mixture of that honest vulnerability, overflowing personality, and undeniable craftsmanship, set them on a course to superstardom not immediately following their 2013 debut, but pretty soon thereafter.
+Their distinct brand—a mixture of that honest vulnerability, overflowing personality and undeniable craftsmanship—set them on a course to superstardom if not immediately following their 2013 debut, then pretty soon thereafter.
 By 2015, they'd made their first appearance on the Billboard 200 chart and, a year later, their album Wings would peak at No. 26, the highest ranking ever for a K-pop album.
 They'd also become the first artists not from one of the "Big Three" entertainment companies in Korea to win Artist of the Year at the 2016 Mnet Asian Music Awards.

 With all their successes, life has changed for the septet.
 They're rarely able to escape outside "just to get some fresh air" unless they split into smaller groups," Jimin told Entertainment Weekly (via translator) in April 2019.
 "I mean, look at us, "RM added, laughing.
 "Seven boys with dyed hair!
 It's really too much."
 If they want to sneak out to see a movie, it's "always the latest or earliest show," he told the magazine.

 Since their inception, they've been living together in group housing—a commonality for K-pop stars—which wasn't without its own set of challenges at the start.
 "We've been living together for a while now, almost eight, nine years," Jimin told EW.
 "So in the beginning we had a lot of arguments and conflicts.
 But we've reached the point where we can communicate wordlessly, basically just by watching each other and reading the expressions."